 Section 48: To acquire company or subsidiary shares in terms of the Act.
-The Section requires that where the board has resolved that the company is to acquire a number of its own shares, the decision must be approved by special resolution of the shareholders of the company if any shares are to be acquired by the company from a director or prescribed officer of the company, or a person related to a director or prescribed officer of the company, and is subject to the requirements of Sections 114 and 115, if, considered alone, or together with other transactions in an integrated series of transactions, it involves the acquisition by the company of more than 5% of the issued shares of any particular class of the company's shares.
-The Amendment Bill proposes that no special resolution will be required when the company is implementing a pro-rata share buy-back where the shareholders affected are also a director, prescribed officer or person related to a director or prescribed officer of the company.
+The Section requires that where the board has resolved that the company is to acquire a number of its own shares, the decision must be approved by special resolution of the shareholders of the company if any shares are to be acquired by the company from a director or prescribed officer of the company, and is subject to the requirements of Sections 114 and 115, if, considered alone, or together with other transactions in an integrated series of transactions, it involves the acquisition by the company of more than 5% of the issued shares of any particular class of the company's shares.
+The Amendment Act provides that no special resolution will be required when the company is implementing a pro-rata share buy-back where the shareholders affected are also a director, prescribed officer or person related to a director or prescribed officer of the company.